untsamphan/gdrive-upload/README.md

 - specify any metadata, e.g., name, description
 - provide a callback to show progress
 - return Promise, allow handling of success/failure case
-- for use in Google Apps Script projects
+- for use in Google Apps Script web app project

 ## Installation

-Copy the .js file, or use jsdelivr:-
+Copy the file `dist/gdriveUpload.js` into your web app, or use it via jsdelivr by putting this in your HTML:-

 ```html
 <script src="https://cdn.jsdelivr.net/gh/untsamphan/gdrive-upload@1.1/dist/gdriveUpload.min.js"></script>